arpatterson31/widgets-app/README.md

 - Connected to Wikipedia API to allow users to search by topic and will show list of topics
 <!-- - 'https://en.wikipedia.org/w/api.php?action=query&list=search&format=json&srsearch=SEARCHTERM' -->
-- useState, useEffect
+- Good practice for using the following hooks: useState, useEffect

 ## Dropdown

+- Simple dropdown menu for user to select a color.
+This will be a reusable component
-- useState, useEffect, useRef
+- Good practice for using the following hooks: useState, useEffect, useRef

 ## Language Translator